AMTE2021/AMTE2021.github.io/call-for-papers.md

 ## Important dates

 * Submission deadline: Extended to *June 14th* <s>(14 May 2021, 7 May 2021)</s>, 23:59 Anywhere on Earth (AoE)
-* Acceptance Notification: 30 July 2021
+* Acceptance Notification: 30 June 2021
-* Revisions of accepted papers due: 10 September 2021
+* Revisions of accepted papers due: 1 August 2021

 ## Submissions
 Authors need to submit their work through [EasyChair](https://easychair.org/my/conference?conf=europar2021#).
 Submissions must be in [Springer LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and no longer than ten pages, including text, the references section, appendices, and figures.